SeppeStaelens/Conway-GameOfLife/README.md

 # Conway's Game of Life
 ### Seppe Staelens, ss3033

+This repository was my submission for the coursework of "Advanced Research Computing", part of the MPhil in Data Intensive Science at the University of Cambridge.
+I took this course as a requirement for my PhD funding, as I am supported by the Centre for Doctoral Training in Data Intensive Science.
+The original assignment can be found in `coursework.md` -- I was given permission to upload this repository to my own GitHub.

+The project as a whole is not completely finished, as I dropped it after the submission deadline, and is therefore not a perfect implementation.
+It does however display many good coding practices.

+## Installation

 Upon cloning the repository, the code can be built by running

 ```bash